Containerizing ROS: Why Every Robotics Engineer Needs to Learn Docker

 Enter Docker: The Ultimate DevOps Tool for Robotics

-Docker solves this by packaging your ROS application — libraries, system tools, code, and runtime — into a standardized unit called a container.
+Docker solves this by packaging your ROS application with libraries, system tools, code, and runtime into a standardized unit called a container.
 Think of it as a shipping container for software: the same container works identically on your laptop, your teammate's workstation, a cloud simulator, or the robot's edge computer.

 ๐Ÿ”